Fly Fishing Predictions for June (Starting May 22)

 Deschutes River Trout

 Deschutes River water flows are finally down to normal.
 Big bugs are everywhere, and fish are looking up.
 This year, the salmonfly/golden stone hatch will extend into June.
 PMDs and PEDs are popping.
 Olive stone are egg laying in the afternoon.
 Big trout are prowling.
-The lower Deschutes went from zero to full-on in three days.
+The lower Deschutes went from zero to full-on in two weeks.
 Don't forget to drop in for your Salmonfly Hatch Equalizer Kit.
 We know you are not going to be distracted from the Deschutes Salmonfly Hatch.
 It is just too good.
 But you might consider that the best fishing over there is in the evening, and where would you rather spend the hot part of the day, in the glaring sun of the desert or the shade of tall green trees?

 Resident Trout on the West Side of the Cascade Mountains